spree/spree/README.md

     rspec spec

 Note that each project has its own generator for "installing."
 This basically sets up the test app with what it needs to run (primarily migrations.)
-So for the spree_auth gme, for example, you would use the following
+So for the spree_auth gem, for example, you would use the following

     rails g spree_auth:install